Tecla - 1915 Historic Gaff Ketch

 In 2013-14 Tecla sailed around the world with charter crews.
 She island hopped in Cape Verde, explored the Brazilian coast, crossed the South Atlantic to Cape Town.
 Sailing in Company with two other Dutch Tall Ships Europa and Oosterschelde she went looking for the Sardine Run off Mauritius, crossed the Indian Ocean to Australia and took part in a tall ships race from Sydney to New Zealand.
 Tecla braved the Southern Ocean, crossing the South Pacific and Rounding Cape Horn, so she proved she was a tough ship, and fast enough to keep up with and often beat her bigger companions 56m Europa and Oosterschelde.

-We don't think Tecla's globe trotting will finish here as they have ambitious plans for the future, but in 2015 she is focussing on Europe.
+We don't think Tecla's globe trotting will finish here as they have ambitious plans for the future.
+In 2017 she returns to Iceland, but has two expeditions to East Greenland this summer for the first time.

 Outer Hebrides & St Kilda